simon-ritchie/apysc/docs_src/source/click.md

 `unbind_click_all` interface can unbind all the click event handlers from the `DisplayObject` instance.

-Following example is removing all the click event by the `unbind_click_all` method (if you click the rectangle, nothing will happen).
+The following example is removing all the click events by the `unbind_click_all` method (if you click the rectangle, nothing will happen).

 ```py
 # runnable